Meyer Memorial Trust

 President and CEO: Toya Fick (joined September 2022)

 Toya Fick previously served as a Meyer Memorial Trust trustee for over six years before becoming CEO.
-She has been instrumental in leading the organization's strategic transformation toward justice-centered grantmaking.
-Fick emphasizes the importance of unprecedented collaboration: "The challenges ahead, for our state as much as for our country and our planet, cannot be met by any one individual or organization.
+She has been instrumental in leading the organisation's strategic transformation towards justice-centred grantmaking.
+Fick emphasises the importance of unprecedented collaboration: "The challenges ahead, for our state as much as for our country and our planet, cannot be met by any one individual or organisation.
 It will take collaboration the likes of which we have not seen before — transparent, honest, nimble, responsive, focused and sustained."

 Recent CEO History